Sen-Se1/advanced-python-labs/README.md

 - PostgreSQL (for Lab 5)
 - Groq API account (for Lab 7) - free tier available
 - Ollama installed (for Lab 9) - for local LLM access
+- Render account (for Lab 10)
-- Virtual environment knowledge recommended
+- Basic Git and virtual environment knowledge recommended

 ---